kleag/yaas/README.md

 ### Using Yaas

-Search the video from which you want to extract the sound tracks using the integrated browser, click the Start button, wait, and then use the generated audio files.
+Search the video from which you want to extract the sound tracks using the integrated browser, click the Start button, wait (it can be long), and then use the generated audio files.
 Those are put by default in `$HOME/yaas_tracks`.
 You can change the destination dir with the `--out` option.

+If you want to interrupt an extraction, just click the `Stop` button that replaces the `Start` button during work.

 Note that you must respect the copyright of the authors.
 E.g., If they don't authorize sharing, you must keep your private copy for you.